redsanket/spark/external/storm/guide/security/index.rst

 ------

 Athenz support for Storm is provided by AutoAthens plugin.
 It is similar to other automatic credentials plugins where it will pull package credentials for you on a gateway/launcher box and forward them to your running topology.
-In this case, AutoAthens will fetch RoleTokens using the ZTSClient Java API and then on the worker side insert them into the token cache for the ZTSClient.
+In this case, AutoAthens will fetch RoleTokens and AccessTokens (soon) using the ZTSClient Java API and then on the worker side insert them into the token cache for the ZTSClient.

+RoleToken
+#########
 This means that unlike AutoYCA, code written to use the ZTSClient can run unmodified on Storm clusters.

 Athenz supports several different ways of authenticating, aka telling Athenz who you are, but because AutoAthens was written initially for CMS and CMS only supports